chimericdream/worldofpannotia.com/src/_special_abilities/energy-drain.md

     A spellcaster loses one spell slot of the highest level of spells she can cast and (if applicable) one prepared spell of that level; this loss persists until the negative level is removed.

+    A psionic character loses access to one power per negative level from the highest level of power he can manifest; he also loses a number of power points equal to the cost of that power.
+If two or more powers fit these criteria, the manifester decides which one becomes inaccessible.
+The lost power becomes available again as soon the negative level is removed, providing the manifester is capable of using it at that time.
+Lost power points also return.

     Negative levels remain until 24 hours have passed or until they are removed with a spell, such as {% spell_link restoration %}.
 If a negative level is not removed before 24 hours have passed, the affected creature must attempt a Fortitude save (DC 10 + &#189; draining creature's racial HD + draining creature's Cha modifier; the exact DC is given in the creature's descriptive text).
 On a success, the negative level goes away with no harm to the creature.
 On a failure, the negative level goes away, but the creature's level is also reduced by one.
 A separate saving throw is required for each negative level.
 ---